jamesdanielwhitford/sentry-shopify/third.md

 Start by creating a Shopify Partner account at partners.shopify.com if you don't already have one.
 Partner accounts let you create unlimited development stores for testing without monthly fees.
 Create a new development store by clicking "Stores" in your Partner dashboard, then "Add store".
 Choose "Development store" and select "To test and debug apps or themes" as your purpose.

 After creating your store, you'll receive login credentials via email.
 Access your store's admin panel and navigate to "Online Store" then "Themes".
-We'll use Shopify's Dawn theme as our foundation since it provides modern ecommerce functionality and clean code structure.
+We'll use Shopify's Horizon theme as our foundation since it provides modern ecommerce functionality and clean code structure.

 Add several products with different price points to create realistic shopping scenarios.
 Navigate to "Products" then "All products" and create a premium item around $150-200, a mid-range product at $50-75, and an affordable option under $25.
 Each product needs a title, description, price, and product image with inventory tracking enabled.

 Create a Sentry account at sentry.io and set up a new JavaScript project.
 Select "Browser JavaScript" as your platform during project creation.
 Sentry will provide you with a unique Data Source Name (DSN) that tells the SDK where to send monitoring data.

 In your Shopify admin, navigate to "Online Store" then "Themes" then "Actions" then "Edit code".
-Open the `layout/theme.liquid` file and add the Sentry SDK to the `<head>` section:
+Open the `layout/theme.liquid` file and add the Sentry SDK to the `<head>` section, after the existing scripts:

 ```html
 <script